-Parents who preferred child care centers described feeling more comfortable because parents perceived that centers follow regulations and guidelines, are more clean/sanitized, have more space and seem more professional than other types of care. have control and limit who enters the premises, have a curriculum, and can help with homework
+In the open-ended responses, those who preferred child care centers described feeling more comfortable because they follow regulations and guidelines, they're more clean and sanitized and seem more professional, they have more space, they control and limit who enters the premises, they have a curriculum, they can help with homework, they have cameras, and parents don't trust other people's homes, including not knowing who comes in and out.

-Those who preferred FCCs liked the smaller group sizes, trusted their cleanliness and sanitation practices, knew and trusted the provider, perceived better communication with the providers and other parents, and allowed parents to enter the facility.
+For those who preferred FCCs, they described feeling more comfortable because they have smaller group sizes, they trust their cleanliness and sanitation practices, there's better communication with the providers and other parents, they already know and trust the provider, and they're allowed to enter the facility.

-Those who preferred an FFN caregiver were uncomfortable sending their child to any group setting right now and considered a family member the safest childcare option.
-Some parents expressed concern about the vulnerability of their FFN provider getting COVID-19, or their ability to help their child with distance learning due to limited English proficiency or technology capacity.

-Recommendations based on these results:
+For those who preferred an FFN caregiver, they described being uncomfortable sending their child to any group setting right now, but they need child care help and having a family member or friend provide care seems like the safest option, since they know and trust the adults and they're the only child or there's a very small group of children that they know.
+Some parents expressed concern about the vulnerability of this FFN provider in getting COVID-19, or their ability to help their child with distance learning, due to limited English or technology capacity.
+Recommendations based on these results are as follows: